liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the bathroom is down the hall from the conference room
 1. consistency means the quality of always behaving or performing in a similar way, or of always happening in a similar way
 1. I usually work out hard at 7 pm three times a week, at a large gym not too far from my office.
 People always say my consistency is impressive, and I've been trying to stay in both healthy and shape through years of regular exercise
-1. people always say my consistency is impressive
+1. people always say my consistency is impressive; 人们总说我的坚持不懈令人印象深刻\n
 1. a large gym not too far from my office
 1. this man is working out hard
 1. take a motocycle ride
 1. hang out for a little bit
 1. wiggle and beg
 1. there are a few other things you can try to troubleshoot the issue
 1. how are you?
-I'm doing pretty good, how about you?
+I'm doing pretty good, how about you?; 1.
+You can also use \'what\'s new with you?\'\n2.
+I\'ve been in a bit busy, but okay.
+How have things been with you?\n3.
+Things have been a bit rough lately, but they\'re getting better.
+How have you been?\n4.
+Never been better.
+What about you?\n\n
 1. death is the destination we all share
 1. I feel very happy to have each other
 1. that's really freaking me out